sammekekko/sammekekko/README.md

 <p>&nbsp;</p>

 # Who am I?
 As you may already know, my name is <strong>Samuel Kekkonen</strong>, and I am studying <strong>computer science</strong>.
 I have always been interested and curious about computers and how they work, from there I started experimenting with lines of <strong>code</strong>.
 I started programming tiny <strong>applications</strong> where you could view your PC stats, check if a port was open, while also programming <strong>Minecraft plugins</strong>.
 I continued developing Minecraft plugins for a long time, but realized it wasn't for me.
 I quickly moved on to code <strong>websites</strong> and other <strong>applications</strong>, where I am today.
+What is next will be a chapter

 <!--
 **sammekekko/sammekekko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.